felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 won't have a professor dragging you through it.
 Not all textbooks feature exercises and homework; some can be quite fun, relaxing, enlightening to read, without creating headaches or feeling like puzzles.
-A book you chose almost certainly contains parts of the answer to the question that made you choose it.
+A book you chose almost certainly contains elements of the answer to the question that made you choose it.

 I can't describe how awesome it feels to find a book that shows me a new